ytimyno/pac-on-rails/README.md

 ## Policy Engine

-### Container Images

-This repository leverages Checkov to perform checks against container images' labelling policies.
+- This repository holds Checkov custom policies to perform checks against container images' labelling policies.
 The engine ensures compliance with the specified policy (see customisation section).

-### Traditional IaC Infrastructure

-This repository leverages Checkov to perform checks against infrastructure metadata policies (Terraform-defined).
+- This repository holds Checkov custom policies to perform checks against infrastructure metadata policies (Terraform-defined).
 The engine ensures compliance with the specified policy (see customisation section).

-#### Extendable CSP/specific configuration

-Each cloud provider has its own configuration section within the engine.
-The JSON file lists specific configurations to take, according to the CSP.
-This is here, not only, but also because CSPs use different terms to refer to the same thing.

-This policy is currently applicable to Terraform resources.
-As you will find out, different providers, and even different resources within the same provider, use different attributes and attribute "paths" to apply metadata at different scopes.

-- **`csp`**: Configuration related to the CSP resources.
-Contains details on how to validate tags for that CSP infrastructure.
-  - **Example Values**: `azure`, `google`, `aws`

-- **`keys`**: List of identifiers used to recognize CSP-related resources.
-These keywords help in identifying and applying the tagging policy to the correct resource types.
-  - **Example Values**: `["arm", "az", "azure", "azurerm"]` or `["gcp", "google", "googlecloud"]`

-- **`supported_types`**: List of CSP resource types targeted by the tagging policy.
-Each type includes specific tag paths and requirements.
-  - **Example Values**:
-    - **`name`**: The name of the resource type (e.g., `azurerm_kubernetes_cluster`).
-    - **`tag_paths`**: List of paths within the resource where tags are validated.
-      - **`path`**: Optional sub path eithin the resource configuration, leads to the tags attribute (e.g., `default_node_pool`).
-      - **`attributes`**:
-        - **`one_of`**: At least one of these must be present (e.g., `tags`).
-        - **`required`**: All these attributes must be present (e.g., `tags`).

-## Metadata Policy Format (Container Images & Traditional IaC Infrastructure)
+### Metadata Policy Format (Container Images & Traditional IaC Infrastructure)

 The tagging policy is defined using JSON format, allowing for flexible customization of metadata pairs and their validation rules.